 I invested in Bitcoin.

-I hired a team of six writers and two editors to help me improve and expand the content on The Broke Backpacker.
+I began the process of expanding the Broke Backpacker team.
+I hired a crew of six writers and two editors to help me improve and expand the content on The Broke Backpacker.
 The thing is, expanding this rapidly is not without its challenges…

 Back in November 2016, I had invested significantly more money than I had available and had drastically overstretched my means.